diaabraham/LinguaSync/README.md

 ### **Why This Project?**
 The default DeepL AI translations often miss essential elements such as:
-- Correctly replacing links with their Quebec French equivalents.
+- Correctly replacing links with their second-language equivalents.
 - Localizing images to match regional preferences.

 This tool addresses these gaps, offering a seamless, scalable, and customizable solution for multilingual content management.